 Netflix Prize

-Since late October of last year much of my free time has been spent pursuing the Netflix Prize.
-Netflix is offering $1 million to anyone who can take the dataset they provide (containing 100 million ratings from 500 thousand customers covering 20 thousand movies) and make predictions for 2 million unknown ratings (from those same customers and movies) that are 10% better than Netflix's own predictions as measured by the root mean squared error (RMSE).
+Between October, 2006 and March 2007 much of my free time was spent pursuing the Netflix Prize.
+Netflix was offering $1 million to anyone who could take the dataset they provided (containing 100 million ratings from 500 thousand customers covering 20 thousand movies) and make predictions for 2 million unknown ratings (from those same customers and movies) that were 10% better than Netflix's own predictions as measured by the root mean squared error (RMSE).
+The prize was eventually won.

-Working on this challenge has been fun and frustrating and a great learning experience.
+Working on this challenge was fun and frustrating and a great learning experience.
 I worked on my early ideas in LISP before switching to C++ due to my inability to optimize LISP for performance.
 I exchanged the pain of slow execution for the pain of slow development and having to compile and reload all of the data into memory for each new test.
 I may eventually research LISP optimization (maybe using type declarations for all variables?) and write a language performance comparison page.
 I bet that would be a hit on Programming.Reddit.

 Recommended Pages